 WHAT WE DO

-It matters to us that our democratic structures, our members and our staff team represent a diverse range of perspectives, so we will be working towards monitoring our own diversity from this summer onwards.
+It matters to us that our democratic structures, our members and our staff team represent a diverse range of perspectives, so we recently began monitoring our own diversity.

 In recent years we’ve campaigned for employers to monitor for equality systematically and we’re starting to see some success.
-TV’s Creative Diversity Network will soon be rolling out Project Diamond which will monitor all the people who make and appear on TV.
-The Arts Council have also begun monitoring all National Portfolio Organisations for the diversity of actors and performers.
-Equity supports Diamond, and encourages all members to take part.
+TV’s Creative Diversity Network has rolled out Project Diamondwhich will monitor all the people who make and appear on TV.
+The first results of this are expected at the Edinburgh TV Festival in August.
+The Arts Council have also begun monitoring all National Portfolio Organisations for the diversity of artistic staff, but still need to make available data for actors and performers.
+Equity continues to lobby and to support a change in the Arts Council approach, and supports Project Diamond, and encourages all members to take part.

 Stonewall - the charity which supports LGBT rights has produced a leaflet to explain why monitoring for LGBT status is important.